moorepants/dissertation/systemidentification.rst

 The identification process is structured around identifying the input/output relationship among measured variables.
 The frequency response provides a view into these relationships.
-Figures :ref:`13 <figAATphiPhi>` to :ref:`14
-<figAATphiDel>` give a picture of how the first principles models compare to
-the identified model with respect to frequency response from a roll torque input.
+Figures :ref:`13.13<figAATphiPhi>` to :ref:`13.14<figAATphiDel>` give a picture of how the first principles models compare to the identified model with respect to frequency response from a roll torque input.
 The frequency band from 1 rad/s to 12 rad/s is of most concern as it bounds a reasonable range that the human can operate in.
 The roll torque to roll angle response shows that at 2 m/s the response is predicted well at high frequencies by all the models and that the Whipple model predicts the response well across all frequencies.
 At 4 m/s the two models only predict the high